SL Aesthetic Clinic Logo

 A reduction in pigmentation is seen after 6 weeks.
 Optimal results are seen after 8 – 12 weeks.

-As Cysteamine is naturally occurring in human cells, it is a very safe medication.
+As Cysteamine is naturally occurring in human cells, it is generally a safe medication for most people.
 It may cause temporary burning sensation or redness that goes away within 30 minutes.

 More persistent skin irritation should be treated with moisturisers.
 To date, no serious adverse side effects have been reported with Cysteamine use.